Skip to content

 Root and leaf page tables

 In Sv32, a page table holds 1024 entries where each entry holds 4 bytes.
 Therefore, a page table occupies exactly 4KB of memory (i.e., one page).
 Page tables further form a two-level tree data structure with one root page table and several leaf page tables.
-The picture below shows an example of such tree data structure in the memory with 3 page tables.
+The picture below shows an example of such a tree data structure in the memory with 3 page tables.

 Failed to load picture